- Message About Phishing and W-2 Forms (2022)

 Your vigilance and the UW’s two-factor authentication system play a pivotal role in protecting employee data.

 - Be skeptical about emails that seem urgent or threaten negative consequences if you do not act.

-Do not reply, click links, or divulge personal information or login credentials.
+Do not reply, click links, or divulge personal information or sign-in credentials.

-If you suspect you’ve received a phishing email disguised as an email from Workday, you can confirm the legitimacy of the message by logging into Workday via the ISC website and double-checking you received the same message in your Workday Inbox or your Workday Notifications.
+- The secure way to access your University of Washington W-2 is by using the “Sign in to Workday” link found on the Integrated Service Center’s (ISC) website.
+(Note: Children’s University Medical Group and UW Physicians employees should access their 2021 W-2s in the Automatic Data Processing (ADP) system; UW Neighborhood Clinic employees will be issued two 2021 W-2s, one for the first pay period in ADP, the second for the remainder of the year in Workday.)
+If you suspect you’ve received a phishing email disguised as an email from Workday, you can confirm the legitimacy of the message by signing into Workday via the ISC website and double-checking you received the same message in your Workday Inbox or your Workday Notifications.

 - Do not approve unsolicited requests for two-factor authentication.